DeclanRussell/NvidiaAIDenoiser/README.md

 This has no licence, do whatever you want with it just don't sue me if it breaks something!

 # Known issues
-So DevIL seems to have a issue with saving float RGBA images as PNGs so unfortunately in the current version you will not be able to save as PNG.
+* DevIL seems to have a issue with saving float RGBA images as PNGs so unfortunately in the current version you will not be able to save as PNG.
+* The version of DevIL I have doesn't seem to work with EXRs